Women Studying Abroad: Preparation and Support

 Asia.
 Problems vary greatly from country to country so inform yourself before you go.
 In general, China is safe for women.
 You do get stared at a lot though.
 Southeast Asia really was quite safe.
 Women need to prepare (emotionally) for being in Muslim

 societies and realize that any skin you expose will be reacted to like a beacon of light.
 Women in India should realize that it is not safe to travel or go around the city alone, especially if they look non-Indian.
 Never wear shorts.
-Women (blondes) should be careful in

 Africa.
 North Africa seems to be more dangerous and many women warn us against being in Morocco or Tunisia alone, whereas in Sub-Sahara Africa the problem seems to be more one of theft.
 I would not discourage solo travelers if they are relatively self-reliant.